TouK/nussknacker/docs/MigrationGuide.md

       * New, overloaded `createDeploymentManager` was added.
 In the new one most of the parameters were bundled into `DeploymentManagerDependencies` class which allows to easier pass these dependencies to delegates.
 Also, this method returns `ValidateNel[String, DeploymentManager]`.
         You can return errors that will be visible to users e.g. invalid configuration etc. The old one is deprecated - it will be removed in 1.15 version.
+  * [#5522](https://github.com/TouK/nussknacker/pull/5522), [#5519](https://github.com/TouK/nussknacker/pull/5519) Scenario status caching more often:
+      * `DeploymentManager` related changes:
+          * Method `getProcessStates` signature was changed and now requires an implicit `freshnessPolicy: DataFreshnessPolicy`
+          * Trait `AlwaysFreshProcessState` and method `getFreshProcessStates` were removed, instead of it please use `getProcessStates` with `DataFreshnessPolicy.Fresh`
+      * `DeploymentManagerProvider` related changes:
+          * Method `createDeploymentManager` signature was changed and now requires new parameter: `scenarioStateCacheTTL: Option[FiniteDuration]`
+      * `FlinkStreamingRestManager` and `FlinkRestManager` related changes:
+          * Both managers require new parameter: `scenarioStateCacheTTL: Option[FiniteDuration]`
   * [#5526](https://github.com/TouK/nussknacker/pull/5526) Refactored namespaces:
       * Removed `ObjectNaming` SPI
       * Removed logging when using naming strategy
       * Replaced `ObjectNaming` with single `NamingStrategy` which prepares a name with a prefix from `namespace` key from `ModelConfig` or returns the original name if the value is not configured
   * [#5526](https://github.com/TouK/nussknacker/pull/5526) Added namespacing of Kafka consumer group id in both engines.
     If you have namespaces configured, the consumer group id will be prefixed with `namespace` key from model config - in that case a consumer group migration may be necessary for example to retain consumer offsets.
 For gradual migration, this behaviour can be disabled by setting `useNamingStrategyInConsumerGroups = false` in `KafkaConfig`.
     Note that the `useNamingStrategyInConsumerGroups` flag is intended to be removed in the future.